michaeluno/amazon-auto-links/readme.txt

 = My credentials do not seem to be authenticated.
 How can I check if my access keys are the correct ones? = Try [Scratchpad](https://webservices.amazon.com/paapi5/scratchpad/) to make sure your keys work there as well.

+= Are the China and Singapore locales supported? =
+For the category unit type, yes.
+But for the search and contextual unit types, no as PA-API 5 does not support them.

 == Other Notes ==